 If there is one thing Marvel Studios is world class at, it’s fumbling the ball.
 The studio has nearly a century of characters with rich backstories to draw on, a seemingly bottomless pool of Disney money to spend and the whole of Hollywood’s A-list of actors and directors from which to cast.
 Yet despite the their unparalleled basket of ingredients, the Marvel recipe consistently spits out finished products that fall well short of the sum of their parts.

 Formulaic.
 That may be the single best word to describe Marvel’s Cinematic Universe.
 Kevin Feige and co. might prefer you think of them as bold, visionary or ambitious, but the MCU hasn’t done anything truly risky since Phase One.
-Say all you want about how Marvel made a movie with a talking raccoon but when that anthropomorphic procyonid is voiced by Bradley Cooper and ties into a decade’s long web of big budget sequels, it starts to look a bit less groundbreaking.
+Say all you want about how Marvel made a movie about a talking raccoon but when that anthropomorphic procyonid is voiced by Bradley Cooper and ties into a decade’s long web of big budget sequels, it starts to look a bit less groundbreaking.

 It’s worth noting how we got here.
 The movie studio that now dominates Hollywood wasn’t always this popular, in fact just twenty five years ago Marvel studios was entirely bankrupt.
-So dismal was their prior film work that Sony even declined to purchase rights to most of the Avengers characters for $25 million, less than the net profits of any MCU movie.
-With nothing left to lose, they found a similarly down on his luck movie star and made a bet that people would consume movies the same way they do comics.
+So dismal was their prior film work that Sony even declined to purchase rights to most of the Avengers characters for $25 million, far less than the net profits of any single MCU movie.
+With nothing left to lose, they found a similarly down on his luck movie star and made a bet that people might consume movies the same way they do comics.
 Iron Man (2008) was, of course, a smash success, catapulting the moribund Marvel to the top of the movie industry.
 In 2009, just 13 years after their bankruptcy, Disney would buy Marvel Studios for $4 billion, 160 times the price Sony turned down.

 But movie’s aren’t comics and the price of failure is massive.
 A box office bomb could cost tens of millions of dollars — the average MCU budget is about $200 million — a far cry from the losses on an unpopular comic book run that are likely in the tens of thousands.
 So as soon as they found success, Marvel began pumping out movies that looked and felt like Iron Man, all with the promise of something bigger to come.
 Each film became one link in a chain, but in this case even the weakest link was required viewing.
 Ever since, Marvel has run dozens of characters through their assembly line, putting out 23 movies that with few exceptions look, sound and feel the same.